servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 Methods marked with `[CommandHandler]` behave very differently from methods marked by `[ComputeMethod]` - in fact, there is nothing common at all.
 The wrapper logic for command handlers does nothing but routes every call to `ICommander`.
 This allows you to call such methods directly - note that if this logic won't exist, calling such a method directly would be a mistake, because such call won't trigger the whole command processing pipeline for the used command.

-So wrappers for `[CommandHandler]`-s declared in Compute Services exist to unify this: you are free to invoke such commands by either throwing them to `ICommander.CallAsync(command, ...)`, or just calling them directly.
+So wrappers for `[CommandHandler]`-s declared in Compute Services exist to unify this: you are free to invoke such commands by either throwing them to `ICommander.Call(command, ...)`, or just calling them directly.
 Later you'll learn that this feature also enables Fusion to implement clients for APIs like `ICartService`, and to route client-side commands (sent to client-side `ICommander` instances) to these clients to execute them on server side.

 Ok, but what happens when the command is processed by `ICommander`?
 As in case with MediatR, it means triggering command handler pipeline for this type of command.
 Fusion injects a number of its own middleware-like handlers for Compute Service commands.
 These handlers run your command handler (the final one) in the end, but also provide all the infrastructure needed to "replay" this command in the invalidation mode on every host.
 In particular, they:

 - Provide an abstraction allowing to start a transaction for this command and get `DbContext`s associated with this transaction.